 However, other criminals aim lower with one-fifth of ransoms coming in at under £500, explaining why so many businesses pay up.
 Particularly if you consider that approximately one-third of British victims did not have a system back up to retrieve their vital files and data.

-Employee education and awareness is a vital first defence.
+Employee education and awareness is a vital first defence for ransomware protection.

 Remember that anti-malware protection will not always prevent a ransomware attack.